-As mentioned on the Finnish Retailers page, just 3 large groups operate a substantial part of the Finnish retail sector.
-Almost all the shops on that page are operated by, or operating in cooperation with one of these groups; they are the Kesko Corporation, a listed company which develops, owns and manages its stores, and S-Group and Tradeka Group, which are both cooperatives.
+As mentioned on the Finnish Retailers page, just 2 large groups operate a substantial part of the Finnish retail sector.
+Most shops on that page are operated by or operating in cooperation with either the Kesko Corporation, a listed company which develops, owns and manages its stores, or S-Group, which is a cooperative.

 The point is that these groups operate in so many fields, you'll surely be spending a fair share of your money at their shops and outlets.

-Each of the groups offers 'loyalty cards', or 'customer reward systems', for their customers; Kesko has the K-Plussa-kortti, S-Group has the S-etukortti, and Tradeka has been involved in the creation of YkkösBonus-kortti.
-Lots of Finns have all three.
-During my research on this page I have seen a few estimates by people who were wondering for themselves if the systems really save money; they calculated they were saving €300-€450 per year.
+Each group offers a loyalty program, or 'customer reward system'; Kesko has K-Plussa and S-Group has S-Etukortti.
+Most Finns are members of both.
+Researching this page I saw a few estimates by people who were wondering for themselves if the systems really save money; they calculated they were saving €300-€450 per year.
 For myself, living alone with no car, I estimate I'm saving about €200-€250 per year.
 It would be a lot more if I had to buy petrol.

 Additionally, I receive vouchers through the mail occasionally which I can use like cash in the supermarket and participating stores.
-It's not just supermarkets; the Plussa card for example works in some department stores, so if I buy a TV or something substantial there, the value of the vouchers next time is substantial too.
+It's not just supermarkets; the Plussa card for example works in some department stores, so if you buy a TV or something substantial there the value of the vouchers next time is substantial too.
 You'll save your joining fee in no time!
-There are other benefits to being a member of these programs, such as other forms of discounts, and special offers at certain restaurants and hotels.
-I haven't taken the time to find out what all the benefits are and I don't use my cards to full advantage, but to me the value of the systems is evident in the figures:
+There are other benefits to membership, such as special offers at certain restaurants and hotels.

-If you've been in Finland long enough to know Finns at all, you know they wouldn't have all these cards if there was no point to it!
+If you know Finns at all, you know they wouldn't bother if there wasn't a point to it!